-Offices and Elections (Fees All Grade Levels)
+Fees (All Grade Levels)

-Materials that are part of the basic educational program are provided with state and local funds at no charge to a student.
-A student, however, is expected to provide his or her own pencils, paper, erasers, and notebooks and may be required to pay certain other fees or deposits, including:
+Basic educational program materials are provided at no charge to a student.
+However, a student is expected to provide his or her own supplies, such as pencils, paper, erasers, and notebooks.
+A student may also be required to pay certain other costs, fees, or deposits, including:

-- Costs for materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations and admission fees to extracurricular activities. - Security deposits. - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Voluntarily purchased student health and accident insurance. - Musical instrument rental and uniform maintenance, when uniforms are provided by the district. - Personal apparel used in extracurricular activities that becomes the property of the student. - Parking fees and student identification cards. - Fees for lost, damaged, or overdue library books. - Fees for driver training courses, if offered. - Fees for optional courses offered for credits that require use of facilities not available on district premises. - Summer school for courses that are offered tuition-free during the regular school year. - A reasonable fee for providing transportation to a student who lives within two miles of the school.
-[See Buses and Other School Vehicles on page 78.] - A fee not to exceed \$50 for costs of providing an educational program outside of regular school hours for a student who has lost credit or has not been awarded a final grade because of absences and whose parent chooses the program for the student to meet the 90 percent attendance requirement.
-The fee will be charged only if the parent or guardian signs a district-provided request form. - In some cases, a fee for a course taken through the Texas Virtual School Network (TXVSN).
+- Materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations. - Admission fees to extracurricular activities. - Security deposits. - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Voluntarily purchased student health and accident insurance.

+- Musical instrument rental and uniform maintenance, when uniforms are provided by the district. - Personal apparel used in extracurricular activities that becomes the property of the student. - Parking fees and student identification cards. - Fees for lost, damaged, or overdue library books. - Fees for driver training courses. - Fees for optional courses offered for credits that require use of facilities not available on district premises. - Summer school for courses that are offered tuition-free during the regular school year. - A reasonable fee for providing transportation to a student who lives within two miles of the school.
+[See Buses and Other School Vehicles on page 86.] - O A fee not to exceed \$50 for an educational program outside of regular school hours for a student who has lost credit or has not been awarded a final grade because of absences and whose parent chooses the program for the student to meet the 90 percent attendance requirement.
+The fee will be charged only if the parent or guardian signs a district-provided request form. - o In some cases, a fee for a course taken through the Texas Virtual School Network (TXVSN).

 Any required fee or deposit may be waived if the student and parent are unable to pay.
 Application for such a waiver may be made to the Principal.
-[For further information, see policy FP.]
+[See policy FP for more information.]